ThePrimeagen/fem-git/lessons/01-intro/A-intro.md

 <br>

 ### A Warning
-A lot of peoples experience with git can be summed up in these four commands
+A lot of peoples experience with git can be summed up in these five commands

 * `push`
 * `pull`
 * `add`
 * `commit`
+* `status`

 <br>
 <br>